ppy/osu-wiki/wiki/Tournaments/JOKE/3/en.md

 ### Stage Instructions

 1. The first weekend will be the "Qualifiers".
 All participants will be assigned to a multiplayer lobby at a specified time.
-All participants will then play through the Qualifiers mappool, followed by a 5 minute break (players may opt to skip this), after which they will play through the Qualifiers mappool for a second time (players may opt to skip this as well).
+All participants will then play through the Qualifiers mappool, followed by a 5-minute break (players may opt to skip this), after which they will play through the Qualifiers mappool for a second time (players may opt to skip this as well).
 2. The bracket stage (following Qualifiers) is Double Elimination.
 3. The winning condition for each stage is as follows: